49 Things You Didn’t Know about Alaska

 What is Alaska known for?
 Get to know the 49th state with these fun facts about Alaska that you can share with your friends, use to enhance your school report, or just to give you a leg up on trivia night.

-- Of the 20 highest peaks in the U.S., 17 are in Alaska, including the highest peak in North America (20,320 feet above sea level), Denali.
+- Alaska is home to 17 of North America’s tallest mountains.
+Of the 20 highest peaks in the U.S., 17 are in Alaska, including the highest peak in North America (20,320 feet above sea level), Denali.
 According to a National Park Service article, nine Alaska Native groups and five Athabaskan languages have had unique names for Denali that all translate to some form of “The Great One” or “The Tall One.”

-- Alaska contains more than 100 volcanoes and volcanic fields which have been active within the last two million years.
-Don’t worry, according to the U.S. Geological Survey, Alaska volcanoes have produced one or two eruptions since 1900.
+- Alaska has more than 100 volcanoes and volcanic fields.
+Alaska contains more than volcanoes and volcanic fields than any other state in the U.S. Don’t worry, according to the U.S. Geological Survey, Alaska volcanoes have produced one or two eruptions since 1900.

 - There are more than 3,000 rivers and 3 million lakes in Alaska.
 Whether you like to kayak on peaceful waters or hit the rapids in a raft, Alaska has it all.

-- Alaska’s largest lake, Lake Iliamna, is about as long as Connecticut is wide at 77 miles.
+- Alaska’s largest lake is Lake Iliamna.
+At 77 miles long, that’s about as wide as Connecticut.
 Depending on who you believe, it’s also home to a legendary monster (or maybe just a sleeper shark).

-- According to USGS, Alaska is 14.2% water with 94,743 square miles of water area in the state.
+- Alaska is 14.2% water.
+According to USGS, Alaska has 94,743 square miles of water area in the state.
 How wet is your state?

-- Alaska is the only state to have coastlines on three different seas: the Arctic Ocean, Pacific Ocean, and Bering Sea.
+- Alaska has coastlines on three different seas.
+They are the Arctic Ocean, Pacific Ocean, and Bering Sea.
 Pick your Alaska vacation based on which body of water you want to visit!

 - Most U.S. glaciers are in Alaska.
 Based on the most recent comprehensive survey in 2011, there were about 27,000 glaciers in Alaska.